On this page

 What Should You Ask Before Purchasing Portable Hyperbaric Chambers?

 Due diligence starts with the pressure specification and the certification trail.
-ISO 13485:2016, the quality management standard adopted in over 100 countries for medical device manufacturers, requires full traceability from raw material to finished vessel, including test records and non-conformance logs.
+ISO 13485:2016, the quality management standard adopted internationally for medical device manufacturers, requires full traceability from raw material to finished vessel, including test records and non-conformance logs.
 A manufacturer who can’t produce these documents on request is worth scrutinizing, regardless of chamber type.

 Seven questions to ask any hard-shell chamber manufacturer: